lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-summary.md

 - __Hybrid Use Benefit__ - use existing licenses in the cloud
 - Azure __Pricing Calculator__ - estimate the cost of Azure services
 - Azure __Total Cost of Ownership (TCO) calculator__ - estimate and compare the cost of running workloads on-premise versus in Azure
-- Azure __Cost Management__ - centralized service for reporting usage and billing of your existing Azure environment, with self-service cost exploration capabilities
+- Azure __Cost Management__ - centralized service to analyze past cloud usage and expenses, and predict future expenses
 - __Minimizing costs__ in Azure
     - Use Azure Pricing Calculator to choose the low-cost region
     - Utilise Hybrid Use Benefit and Azure Reservations
     - Utilise Azure Cost Management for monitoring, budgets, alerts and recommendations
     - Understand service lifecycle and automate environments
     - Use autoscaling features to your advantage
-    - Utilise Azure Monitor to find and scale down underutilized resources
+    - Utilise __Azure Monitor__ to find and scale down underutilized resources
     - Use tags and policies for effective governance

 ### __SLA's__
+- Guarantees about uptime and connectivity, varies by service.
-- Free services usually don't have an SLA
+- Free services usually don't have an SLA.
+All free Azure services have a minimum uptime of 99.9% (three 9's).
 - Minimal SLA in Azure is 99.9%
 - Adding __dependency__ (Azure website with SQL DB backend) - `Availability(s1) * Availability(s2)`
 - Adding __redundancy__ (two redundanct web apps behind a load balancer) - `(100 - (Unavailability(web1) * Unavailability(web2)))`